-Hall, E; Clark, J; McCaughey, C. (2006) Ghosts at the feast?
+Hall, E, Clark, J, McCaughey, C. Ghosts at the feast?
 The role of research centres in supporting innovative practice in local authorities.
-BERA Annual conference.
-University of Warwick: BEI.
+In: BERA Annual conference.
+2006, University of Warwick: BEI.

-Clark, J. (invited speaker) Arts, Offenders and Probation Officers: Evaluating the Impact, Conference Report: `Creative Time’, April 1996 at University of Manchester.
+Clark, J. Arts, Offenders and Probation Officers: Evaluating the Impact.
+In: Creative Time.
+1996, University of Manchester.

 I have undertaken an increasing amount of teaching to both staff and students, particularly with reference to qualitative methodologies and research design and tools.
-This is evidenced by my contributions as guest teaching sessions to modules (6 sessions) within ECLS, CPD with teachers from outside of the University (2 sessions), and to the training modules for postgraduates students within HASS (2 sessions).
-More recently I have been involved in teaching on the Faculty Graduate Skills Enhancement Programme, within which I teach specific sessions (4) each year on this.
+This is evidenced by my contributions as guest teaching sessions to modules within ECLS, CPD with teachers from outside of the University, and to the training modules for postgraduates students within HASS.
+More recently I have been involved in teaching on the HASS Faculty Graduate Skills Enhancement Programme, within which I teach specific sessions each year on this.
 This programme is ground-breaking nationally, and provides an important service to the University (through increased research income from international students) and to the students themselves.

 Historically, I have undertaken much informal research supervision of both staff and students, particularly with reference to methodological approaches and the development of research and dissertation proposals.
-During the last three years, however, I have taken on supervision of research dissertations in a formal capacity, and I am currently secondary supervisor to 9 doctoral (PhD and EdD) students.
-I have taken on the role of internal examiner at doctoral level and supervision and assessment of M level dissertations.
+Recently, however, I have taken on supervision of research dissertations in a formal capacity.